 If you suspect or know your dog has Hemangiosarcoma, ask your vet about the Chinese herbal product Yunnan Baiyao and how to use safely.
 It's known for being carried by soldiers in war to clot blood if wounded in battle, and thus because internal bleeding events go along with HSA, this is a helpful tool.
 Wear gloves when handling, and don't handle if pregnant.
 There's a tiny red pill in the center of the pack to use in crisis if the pet is going into shock or having a bleed, and the other pills can be given to help prevent hemorrhaging.
 Bastian was on this when he had the splenic mass and then right after surgery, from there we just keep it on hand incase he develops another mass in the future and shows signs of an internal bleed.
 Again, as with all of the information in this article, ask your vet.

 Next, there are some documentaries and forums out there that are rather fear-based, manipulative, and can make you feel like the worst pet parent in the world, powerless, and confused, unless you buy these products, services, etc. Don't get sucked in.
 Become educated and aware, but don't beat yourself up about all that you didn't know or could control.
-We can do so many things 'right' and yet still get sick, due to our genes, environmental toxins, stress, etc., so we can only do our best with what we know at the time.
+We can do so many things 'right' and yet still get sick and die, due to our genes, environmental toxins, stress, etc., so we can only do our best with what we know at the time.
 So try your best to stay in the positive and proactive mindset and actions, and take steps forward now to help your loved ones be as comfortable and supported as possible.

 Next of importance for HSA, we found an amazing study using a high dose of Turkey Tail mushroom for canines with Hemangiosarcoma, and just this intervention alone delayed the progression of metastases, and afforded the longest survival times and highest quality of life reported in canine hemangiosarcoma!'
 This alone is transformational information.
-The study used a particular brand of Turkey Tail, and so the product is ridiculously pricey, so instead I've gone with a brand and quality that I know and trust, Host Defense by the premier mycologist Paul Stamets.
+The study used a particular brand of Turkey Tail, and so the product is ridiculously pricey, so instead we went with a brand and quality that I know and trust, Host Defense by the premier mycologist Paul Stamets.
 It's less expensive, and actually has a higher concentration of the anti-cancer polysaccharopeptide PSP content.

 Cannabis and Hemp: